Fed uncertainty fuels cautious dollar trades

 Investors are hoping that U.S. retail sales and a manufacturing survey later on Tuesday will give clues as to what to expect from the Fed's statement and news conference on Wednesday.

-"No USD trader will want to take too clear a position ahead of Wednesday’s meeting as uncertainties are simply too high", Reichelt said.
+"Over in the FX arena, most pairs are in a stalemate, with currency traders appearing reluctant to take on new positions ahead of what promises to be an eventful FOMC meeting", Marios Hadjikyriacos, an investment analyst at brokerage XM, said.

-The dollar index edged lower in the Asian session and at 0716 GMT, was down 0.1% at 90.40 =USD, hovering near multi-week highs.
+The dollar index edged lower in the Asian session and at 1048 GMT was up 0.06% at 90.54 =USD, hovering near multi-week highs.

-Yields on benchmark 10-year U.S. Treasuries US10YT=RR were at 1.48%, well below the 1.60% level they were trading at toward the beginning of June.
+Yields on benchmark 10-year U.S. Treasuries US10YT=RR were at 1.49%, well below the 1.60% level at which they were trading toward the beginning of June.

-The impact of Britain and Australia announcing a trade deal was still unclear but is expected to benefit Australian farmers.
+The impact of Britain and Australia announcing a trade deal was still unclear, but the agreement is expected to benefit Australian farmers.

-In cryptocurrencies, bitcoin BTC=BTSP was able to steady above $40,000 on Tuesday and is approaching its 200-day moving average - finding support from the promise of fresh investment from major backer MicroStrategy and from Elon Musk.
+In cryptocurrencies, bitcoin BTC=BTSP slipped just below the $40,000 bar on Tuesday and traded below its 200-day moving average after finding support from the promise of fresh investment from major backer MicroStrategy and from Elon Musk.

 Tesla TSLA.O boss Musk on Sunday flagged that the carmaker could resume transactions using the token if miners can use cleaner energy to process them.